 Melissa Mascaro, M.D. completed her fellowship training in Primary Care Sports Medicine at University of Connecticut under the direction of Thomas Trojian M.D., Giselle Aerni, M.D., Robert Arcerio, M.D.,Tom DeBeridino, Michael Joyce, M.D and the late Jeff Anderson M.D.
 She served as team physician assisting with the coverage of the University of Connecticut athletics.
 She covered the UConn Huskies National Championship Women's Basketball Team as well as the UConn Men's Basketball Team.
-She has also provided coverage for various events including MMA Fighting, freestyle ski jump competitions, the Lake Placid Ironman, NYC Marathon, 2013 Boston Marathon, and Big East Soccer Tournaments.
+She has also provided coverage for various events including MMA Fighting, freestyle ski jump competitions, Lake Placid Ironman, NYC Marathon, 2013 Boston Marathon, and Big East Soccer Tournaments and many other events.

 Dr. Mascaro received her residency training in Family Medicine at Hackensack Mountainside Family Medicine residency where she served as academic chief resident.
 Prior to graduating from St Matthew's University School of Medicine, BWI, she received a Bachelor of Science in Exercise Physiology from West Virginia University.
 Dr. Mascaro is a former full-scholarship Division 1 gymnast from West Virginia University where she was co captain of her NCAA team.

 Her team coverage includes Seton Hall University Athletics, New Jersey City University, Montclair State University and Stevens Institute of Technology Athletics.
+She also works with Montclair, Cranford and Nutley public schools.
 She has assisted with coverage of Rutgers Women's gymnastics and is a consultant physician for USA gymnastics.
 She covers events such as the Kellogg's Tour of Olympic Gymnasts, P & G Championships, AT&T American Cup and other qualifying competitions.
 She works with multiple local gyms to provide preventative and management of chronic injuries to recreational and elite athletes alike.

-She is a certified ringside physician for USA Boxing and covers Golden Gloves and Diamond Glove events.
-She is the primary care physician for Montclair and Cranford Public School district
+She is a certified ringside physician for USA Boxing and covers Golden Gloves and Diamond Glove events

-Dr. Mascaro performs diagnostic and theraputic ultrasound guided injections and manages the conservative non operative treatment of sports medicine injuries.
-She is a certified hyperbaric physician and Medical Director for Restorix Health and and is a member of the American Academy of Family Physicians, American Medical Society for Sports Medicine, American Registry for Diagnostic Medical Sonography, American College of Sports Medicine, American Institute of Ultrasound Medicine.
+Dr. Mascaro performs diagnostic and therapeutic ultrasound guided injections and manages the conservative non operative treatment of sports medicine injuries.
+She is a certified hyperbaric physician and former Medical Director for Restorix Health.
+She is a member of the American Academy of Family Physicians, American Medical Society for Sports Medicine, American Registry for Diagnostic Medical Sonography, American College of Sports Medicine, American Institute of Ultrasound Medicine.

 Physiatrist / Primary Care Sports Medicine Specialist in New Jersey